 - Do not use double final consonants before endings (use “equaled” not “equalled”).
 Drop the vowel when adding suffixes “-ment” and “-able” (use “judgment” not “judgement.”
 If both forms are given in the dictionary, use the spelling listed first: Equaled, not equalled (but controlling); focuses, biases, not focusses, biasses; focused, biased not focussed, biassed; pluses, not plusses; modeling, not modelling; judgment, not judgement; acknowledgment, not acknowledgement, sizable, not sizeable (but noticeable).

 See APA Publication Manual for basic capitalization rules.
+Please note the different capitalization rules between titles in-text and those in the reference list.
 Notable rules:

-- Capitalize major words in titles, but not conjunctions and articles.
+- Capitalize major words in the article’s title, but not conjunctions and articles (“title case”).

 - Capitalize verbs, nouns, adjectives, adverbs, pronouns, and all words with four or more letters.

 - Capitalize both words in hyphenated compounds and the first word after a colon or dash including table titles and figure legends.